 The executioner, who wore the same sleeveless button-down shirt as the rest of us, brandished his lightblade in my direction.
-So monstrously red.
-Zauri’s image flashed in my mind, as if she were holding it, as if I were still on the beach with the bears dancing on sharks and headless, pot-bellied men flying on turtle shells amid other bizarre glitches.
+So monstrously red and full — far better than anything I’d managed to create in the dream.
+Zauri’s image flashed in my mind, as if she were holding it, as if I were still on the beach with the bears dancing on sharks and headless pot-bellied men flying on turtle shells amid other bizarre glitches.

 “Did you forget?” he asked.